vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

  * WordPress : If we have found a username and password of wordpress with admin privileges, we can upload a php meterpreter.
 One of the possible way is to do Appearance > Editor > Possibly edit 404 Template.

 * If the only port which is open is 3128, check for the open proxy and route the traffic via the open proxy.
+Probably, squid proxy server would be running.
+If it is the squid configuration file is /etc/squid/squid.conf

 * Running Asterisk/ Elastix/ FreePBX or any PBX, probably try `SIPVicious <https://github.com/EnableSecurity/sipvicious>`_  suite is a set of tools that can be used to audit SIP based VoIP systems.
 Running http:\\IP\panel should provide us valid extensions.